jinnovation/kele.el/docs/explanations/comparisons.md

 Kele draws from some lessons learned during [kubernetes-el] development and strives for a cluster management experience that [has PLANS](../index.md#design-ethos).
-More specifically, it aims for a Kubernetes cluster management experience that is less intrusive, requires less context-switching, and is overall more performant than [kubernetes-el].
+Kele aims for a Kubernetes cluster management experience that is less intrusive, requires less context-switching, and is overall more performant than [kubernetes-el].
 If Kele proves to be flexible enough that [kubernetes-el] could be re-implemented on top of Kele, then that's a sign that we've done a good job here.

+More critically, however, one of `kubernetes-el`'s biggest limitations is [its lack of support for custom resources][kubernetes-el-69].
+Not only does this limitation impose a very low ceiling on the package's utility, the design decisions underpinning that limitation extend to `kubernetes-el`'s **incomplete support for the Kubernetes core API** (see [`kubernetes-el/kubernetes-el#306`][kubernetes-el-306].
+Overhauling the associated design decisions would amount, in my co-maintainer's opinion, to a complete rewrite of `kubernetes-el` -- hence my decision to kick off development on Kele.

 ## [kubel]